boyac/pyDataServer/README.md

 ## Content
 - use python 2.7
 - avoiding Oracle Toad Out of Memory error
-- accessing Oracle DB, run Big Oracle query & download schema with much better performance
+- accessing Oracle DB, run Big Oracle query & download schema seamlessly
 ## Your Support
 - You can contribute to the project by reporting bugs, suggesting enhancements, exchanging portfolio management experiences or you can make a donation to this project: